minj001/dpgen/README.md

 #### I. Task type

-There are now five task types implemented in the package: `vasp`, `deepmd`, `meam`, `eam_fs`, and `eam_alloy`.
+There are now six task types implemented in the package: `vasp`, `abacus`, `deepmd`, `meam`, `eam_fs`, and `eam_alloy`.
 An `inter.json` file in json format containing the interaction parameters will be written in the directory of each task.
 The input examples of the `"interaction"` part of each type can be found below:

 ##### 1. VASP: